In this series, I am going to lay out exactly from A-Z, how you as a foreigner can have a baby in Brazil.

 - Part 2: Choosing a City, Housing + logistics

 - Part 3: Finding a Doctor and a Hospital to Give Birth

 - Part 4: All About Pricing when Giving Birth

 - Part 5: All About Insurance When Giving Birth

 - Part 6: Before and During Birth – Getting Ready and What to Expect

 - Part 7: After Giving Birth, Here’s What You Do Next

 - Part 8: Having Our Baby in Brazil – A Success Story

 Over the last few years, this guide has helped many people navigate their way through the tricky world of Brazilian bureaucracy on their own – these families are now living happy and successful lives in Brazil.
 I’m currently in the process of updating it, so that it can continue to do this for years to come.

-However, if you reach the end of this guide and you feel like you’d like some hands-on help, please email me – email@example.com.
+However, if you reach the end of this guide and you feel like you’d like some hands-on help, please complete this enquiry form and I’ll get back to you with a package that’s tailored to suit your needs.
 With the help of my team, I offer a range of services at reasonable prices that will take the stress and confusion out of your move, leaving you to focus on the important things, like giving birth and planning your family’s new and exciting future in Brazil!